Skip to content

 DC4KU’s 2019 work shows that improperly managed end-fed systems radiate from the coax — and not just during TX.
 They also pick up household noise, often adding 3+ S-units of baseline QRM, especially on low bands.

-While many commercial EFHW designs rely on galvanically coupled transformers and fixed capacitor tuning, RF.Guru EFHWs use a fully decoupled winding architecture and add capacitors only where they truly help:
+While many commercial EFHW designs rely on galvanically coupled transformers and fixed capacitor tuning, RF.Guru EFHWs use a fully decoupled winding architecture and no capacitors.

 Recommended Coax Lengths Before the Choke